We ask because we want answers to spiritual questions. But if we don’t know the right questions to ask, we don’t get answers that do us any good.

-To be sure, challenging our beliefs isn’t something that the dominant world cultural narrative wants us to do.
+To be sure, challenging our beliefs isn’t something the dominant world cultural narrative wants us to do.
 They like you because you are the source of their cash flow.

 There are around 8 billion people on the planet.
 Approximately 4 billion of these believers are members of the Abrahamic tree.
 These are the three religions with the largest worldwide membership.
 Do you know who they are?
 It’s Judaism, Islam, and Christianity.

 These systems fight one another over customers in the name of God.
 They do not want you asking hard questions about their history or the validity of their dogma.
-They all claim they have answers to spiritual questions, but in reality, it’s a shell game to keep you a paying customer.
+They all claim they have answers to spiritual questions, but it’s a shell game to keep you a paying customer.

 These paradigms are not new or original; they are the rebranding of the ancient mystery religions of the Meditrainian region.
-The Abrahamic tree assimilated all of their doctrines and beliefs, even those which are contradictory and illogical.
+The Abrahamic tree assimilated all of their doctrines and beliefs, even contradictory and illogical.
 They did this to keep their customer base intact.
 What individual or social good comes from pretending and submitting to groupthink manipulation tactics?

 The Basis of your Deepest Fears

 Here’s something you don’t want to hear, but your sacred ground is the basis of your fears.
 Your real fear is that what you believe is wrong, so you must defend them.
-But, don’t just defend your holy ground; learn why you believe you need to protect it.
+But don’t just defend your holy ground; learn why you believe you need to protect it.
 Become a seeker of truth rather than a defender of religion.